mchzakaria/mchzakaria/README.md

+- 👋 <h2>Hello and Welcome to may github page</h2>
-- 👋 Hi, I’m Zakaria Machmach , I'm from Morocco
+- Hi, I’m Zakaria Machmach , I'm from Morocco
 - 👀 I’m interested in field of computer science
 - 🌱 I’m currently learning Java script
 - 📫 How to reach me